How to Choose: Open, Semi-open, Closed Adoption

 In the U.S., open adoption is the most common type of domestic adoption.

-With semi-open adoption, you and your child’s birth parent(s) know basic, non-identifying information about each other—first names, state of residence, basic facts, etc. Often, communication—such as letters, updates, and photos—are sent to and facilitated by a third-party adoption agency or professional who can help maintain the desired level of openness and privacy over years.
+With semi-open adoption, you and your child’s birth parent(s) know basic, non-identifying information about each other—first names, state of residence, basic facts, etc. Often, you can send letters, updates, and photos to a third party adoption agency or professional who can maintain the agreed-upon level of openness and privacy.
 A semi-open adoption provides the child and the birth parent(s) with the peace of mind that all is well.

 Semi-open adoption is the second most common type of domestic adoption in the U.S.

 With closed adoption, you and your child’s birth parent(s) would not exchange identifying information.
-Your name would be put on a list of waiting families, and then your adoption professional or agency would match you with a child.
+You would be matched with a waiting child.
 You would not stay in touch with your child’s birth family as your child grows.
 (Though sometimes non-identifying information may be shared with the third-party adoption agency who can make that information available to you if you choose.)
 When an adoption is closed, the child’s files are usually physically sealed.
 Many states have specific rules about when an adoptee can access his or her personal file.

 Closed adoption is rare in the U.S., but it is still common in international adoption.